 (Surely there are Arsenicums who are somewhat high-strung in decent health, as a certain amount of spectrum marks all constitutional types, but restoring harmony within the totality of the being will nonetheless reduce Arsenicum’s anxious, controlling tendencies, usually until they no longer exist.)

 Arsenicums are “…affectionate, sensitive, and stable in good health, but… Illness brings rapid physical and mental exhaustion and chaos, which heightens their fears and vulnerability” (Lockie, “Encyclopedia” 68).
 Ambitious.
 Detail-oriented.
 Highly intelligent and highly attuned to critical thinking.
-When ill, the discriminant mind becomes too cutting, too cynical, and too “sensitive to external impressions” (an idiom commonly associated with Arsenicum, to which I will add sensitive to internal impressions as well), prompting evaluation, a marked tendency toward over-analysis, and anguish.
+When ill, the discriminant mind becomes too cutting, too cynical, and too “sensitive to external impressions” (an idiom commonly associated with Arsenicum, to which I will add sensitive to internal impressions), prompting evaluation, a marked tendency toward over-analysis, and anguish.
 Worry ensues, as every symptom, every character trait, and every behavior–within themselves and others–is dismantled and dissected.
 Negative connotations are often attached; even reassurance from loved ones is not actually reassuring (although Arsenicum craves it, in contrast to Phosphorus, who both craves reassurance and benefits from it).
-Arsenicums make great psychoanalyzers–I would say in sickness and in health, except they are far too suspicious when disordered to be accurate… Arsenicums will pace back and forth until utterly exhausted, as this type often suffers from a rapid degeneration of sorts (as I did), followed by total prostration, wherein fidgeting takes the place of movement until they must remain totally still, not unlike a cadaver (Arsenicum is full of cadaveric inclinations).
+Arsenicums make great psychoanalyzers–I would say in sickness and in health, except they are far too suspicious when disordered to be accurate… Arsenicums will pace back and forth, changing places continually until utterly exhausted, as they often suffer from a rapid degeneration of sorts, followed by total prostration, wherein fidgeting takes the place of movement until they must remain totally still, not unlike a cadaver (Arsenicum is full of cadaveric inclinations).
 The health of self and family figures strongly in Arsenicum’s mind, with germaphobic, obssessive ruminations following suit.
-Lower Arsenicums are manipulative, the great psychoanalyzers that they are; they also fear being left defenseless, for which control, order, and restriction ensue.
+Arsenicums can be manipulative, the great psychoanalyzers that they are; they also fear being left defenseless, for which control (perhaps of others), order, and restriction ensue.
 The imagination is vivid; the attitude, all-or-nothing.
 Arsenicums’ tendency to perfect knows no bounds.
-They need organization and cleanliness to calm their inner restlessness when ill, for they are overly-sensitive to their environment, which brings irritation and anxiety.
-Wired and tired generally defines Arsenicum’s anxiety.
+They need organization and cleanliness to calm their inner restlessness when ill, as their environment classically generates much irritation and anxiety.